Am I responsible for my parents’ debt after they die?

-It was a mild surprise to you, but when your parents died, they had significant debt.
-This scenario makes you wonder whether you are responsible for paying it.
+You were mildly surprised to discover that your parents had significant debt when they died.
+This scenario makes you wonder what happens to debt when someone dies and whether their child is responsible for paying it.
 The simple answer is “no.” The remainder of their estate will pay off as much of your parents’ debt as possible.

 This will be done by selling assets such as their home, cars, boat and other possessions.
 Proceeds go toward the debt.
 If everything goes smoothly, creditors will write off the remaining debt.
-However, it really is not quite that simple.
+However, it really is not quite that simple, especially when it comes to inherited debt.

 Not surprisingly, as more baby boomers die, their adult children expect to inherit at least some money.
 However, in some cases, parents may leave nothing but a mountain of debt.